It isn’t complicated.

 Subject by Subject

 This approach is where you write about one subject and its characteristics.
 Then when you finish describing that subject, you write about the second subject and its characteristics.
-After you’ve covered both subjects you write a section about the similarities and differences between them.
+After you’ve covered both subjects, you write a section about the similarities and differences between them.
 Here is the outline:

 I. Introduction—hook, general background information, and thesis statement

-- Subject 1—points and evidence
+- PART A Subject 1—points and evidence

-- Subject 2—points and evidence
+- PART B Subject 2—points and evidence

 IV.
-Conclusion–summary of thesis and significance of the paper (“So, what?”)
+Conclusion —summary of thesis and significance of the paper (“So, what?”)

-If you have a third subject add a part C section to the body of your outline.
+If you have a third subject, add a PART C section to the body of your outline.

 Point by Point

-III.
+II.
 Conclusion—summary of thesis and significance of your paper (“So, what?”)